2.1 KiB

 that can be properly substituted upon a release.

-seems like a good candidate.
+For example, @since $nap seems like a good candidate.
 For this a live template can be created and used

-whenever a new API method/field/functionality-change is introduced (snc
+whenever a new API method/field/functionality-change is introduced (snc):

 @since $nap;